vfuentes13/twitt/README.md

 # Table Tweet

+Table that has all information contained in a tweet

 field name | field type | field definition
 ---------- | ---------- | ----------------
 pkid | serial | the numeric autoincremented primary key of the table